 Steven is a partner of Gilbert + Tobin lawyers, and a member of the board of the Asylum Seekers Centre in Sydney.
 Steven has a commercial litigation practice and provides pro bono legal advice to refugees and indigenous organisations.
 Steven was a former president of AUJS in the early 1980s.

 Ric is the Founder & CEO of GoodSystems, past CEO of Foodbank Victoria (2010-13) and past President of Stand Up (1998-2009, previously called Jewish Aid Australia).
 Ric also mentors NFP boards and executive officers who are looking to transition business models and/or improve mission outcomes.

-Elysheva is the Marketing and Communications Manager at the Jewish Museum of Australia.
-She completed the New Israel Fund’s inaugural Naomi Chazan Fellowship program in 2015.
+Elysheva currently works in strategic marketing at Creative Victoria.
+She was formerly at the Jewish Museum of Australia and completed the New Israel Fund’s inaugural Naomi Chazan Fellowship program in 2015.
 She holds a Bachelor of Design (Hons) from RMIT University and a Bachelor of Arts (Psychology) from Monash University.

 Karen Loblay AM

 Karen is a businesswoman, founder and director of the Matana Foundation for Young People, Sapphire Paul Harris Fellow of Rotary International, Specialist Consultant for Chain Reaction Foundation, Catalyst member of The Ethics Centre.